Congratulations to the 2016 Learn Local awards winners who were presented at the gala dinner held on September 8th.

 and general members Elspeth Collie, Anna Cranney, Melinda Eason, Kim Chi Forrest, Elizabeth Gunn, Lynne Matheson, Rhonda Pelletier, John Radalj, Rhonda Raisbeck and Sandra Wolfe.

 During 2010, Tricia Bowen recorded the stories of adult literacy students across Melbourne and regional Victoria.
 The aim of the project was to gather stories which illuminated the lives and learning experiences of these students, while describing the challenges they faced, the events that had provoked their decision to return to 'school', and ultimately how their lives had changed and shifted following that decision to undertake adult education.
 Their stories reflect a changing sense of personal identity and growth in self confidence to engage with the world.

 Author Beverley Campbell has been involved in education for thirty-five years, twenty-five of those in adult literacy education.
 She is a past president of VALBEC (1989-91) and a former member of the Adult Community and Further Education Board of Victoria.

 (Eds.
 D Bradshaw, B Campbell, A Clemans)

-Their reflections, collected here, take you inside their world.
-With you, they share what teaching means to them.
+Travel in the footsteps of a group of women adult educators who, in their desire to explore the spirit of adult education, met and wrote regularly over two years.
+Their reflections take you inside their world and they share what teaching means to them.
 Writing of joys, dilemmas and dangers, they reveal the complexities of teachers' lives and teaching work.
 Read these stories and you might very well find yourself heading in new directions.